gtema/openstack/doc/src/structure.md

 Python based OpenStack API binding tools are structured on a resource base, where every API resource is a class/object having multiple methods for the resource CRUD and other operations.
-Moreover microversion differences are also being dealed inside this single object.
+Moreover microversion differences are also being dealt inside this single object.
 This causes method typing being problematic and not definite (i.e. when create and get operations return different structures or microversions require modified types).